chynnah/todoListProject/README.md

-TODO List Web Application
+# TODO List Web Application

 A task management web application designed for organizing daily tasks.
-Currently, the project includes login and signup functionality, but other features are still in development.
+Currently, the project includes **login and signup functionality**, but other features are still in development.

-🚧 Project Status
+## Project Status
-🔹 The project is still in progress with ongoing improvements.
+- The project is **still in progress** with ongoing improvements.
-🔹 Features like adding, editing, and deleting tasks are not yet fully implemented.
+- Features like **adding, editing, and deleting tasks** are not yet fully implemented.
-🔹 The application is not yet fully responsive.
+- The application is **not yet fully responsive**.

-🛠️ Technologies Used
+## Technologies Used

-Frontend
+### Frontend
-✅ React.js
+- React.js
-✅ Tailwind CSS
+- Tailwind CSS

-Backend
+### Backend
-✅ PHP
+- PHP
-✅ MySQL
+- MySQL

-Routing
+### Routing
-✅ React Router
+- React Router